diegomacario/Super-Sunshine/README.md

  </p>
 </p>

-You might be surprised to learn the following things:
+You might be surprised to learn that...

 - The rings are made out of spheres that were squashed along the Y axis using the scale command.
 - The slight tilt of the rings was achieved by rotating them about the X and Z axes using the rotate command.